RackunSec/Penetration-Testing-Grimoire/Enumeration/initial_scans.md

 ### NMAP
 Initial `nmap` scan should be done without specifying a port range but adding service fingerprinting as,

-`nmap -A (target IP address)`
+`nmap -A (TARGET IP ADDRESS)`

 This type of scan takes a considerable amount of time to complete.
+If it's moving terribly slow, I recommend doing the scan without the service fingerprinting and then performing the scan per port as you search for vulnerabilities.
+A full port scan, which could take hours depending on the network bandwidth and responses from the target system, can be done with the following `nmap` command,

+`nmap -A -p 0-65535 (TARGET IP ADDRESS)`